Migrate WordPress Staging Site to Production Site

 Requirements for this tutorial:

-• Plugin WP STAGING activated on live site.
+• Plugin WP STAGING activated on the live site

-• Plugin Search And Replace is activated on the live site.
+• Plugin Search And Replace activated on the live site

 (Not needed with WP STAGING | PRO)

-• A backup plugin is installed on the live site.
-That is not necessary if you already use WP STAGING.
-It already comes with one of the most efficient and modern backup solutions.
-(Faster and with less CPU load than many other backup plugins)
+• A backup plugin installed on the live site.
+WP STAGING already includes one of the most efficient and modern backup solutions — faster and with less CPU load than many other backup plugins.

 Please read this instruction and try to understand it before you do any work or even harm your production website by missing out on any steps!